Alternatives

 But SEMrush is not perfect for everyone, and it is not cheap.
 Plans start at $139.95 per month for the Pro tier, climbing to $249.95 for Guru and $499.95 for Business.
 That is a significant investment, especially for startups, freelancers, and small teams that may not need every feature in the suite.
 More importantly, SEMrush is fundamentally built around quantitative SEO data: search volumes, keyword difficulty scores, backlink counts, and ranking positions.
 If your goal is to understand what real customers actually think -- their frustrations, their needs, the language they use -- SEMrush gives you the numbers but not the narrative.

-This gap between quantitative keyword data and qualitative audience understanding is why many market researchers look for SEMrush alternatives.
-Some want a cheaper SEO tool.
-Others want something that goes beyond keyword metrics entirely.
-Below are 9 alternatives that cover both categories, starting with the tools that fill the qualitative gap SEMrush leaves open.
+This gap between quantitative keyword data and qualitative audience understanding is why many market researchers look for SEMrush alternatives and competitors.
+Some want a cheaper SEO tool -- websites similar to SEMrush but at a lower price point.
+Others want something fundamentally different that goes beyond keyword metrics entirely.
+If you are searching for tools like SEMrush or exploring what SEMrush competitors offer, the 9 options below cover both categories, starting with the tools that fill the qualitative gap SEMrush leaves open.

 1. Reddily -- Best for Qualitative Market Research from Reddit